 Training· 10 min read

-What is TSS and how do you use it to plan your training?
+What is TSS (Training Stress Score) and how do you use it?

 Training Stress Score (TSS) is the single number that tells you how hard a session actually was.
-Learn how it's calculated, what healthy weekly ranges look like, and how to use it to plan load without digging yourself into a hole.
+Learn what TSS means, how it's calculated, what healthy weekly ranges look like, and how to use CTL, ATL and TSB to plan load without digging yourself into a hole.

 TL;DR

 TSS is a single number that represents the total load of a workout, normalized so that one hour at exactly your FTP equals 100 TSS.
-It lets you compare a short hard interval session with a long easy ride, track weekly load over time, and build a Performance Management Chart that shows fitness, fatigue, and freshness at a glance.
+It lets you compare a short hard interval session with a long easy ride, track weekly load over time, and build a Performance Management Chart that shows fitness (CTL), fatigue (ATL) and freshness (TSB) at a glance.
 Used well, TSS is the best tool you have for planning training sustainably.
 Used badly — as a daily target to hit — it becomes a fast road to overtraining.

 Training Stress Score — TSS — exists to answer exactly that question.
-It's the most important load metric in endurance training, and once you understand it, you stop guessing what you can handle next week.
+It's the most important load metric in endurance training, sits at the foundation of every periodized plan worth following, and once you understand it, you stop guessing what you can handle next week.
+This guide is the practical, honest version.

 What does TSS actually measure?

-Training Stress Score, introduced by Andrew Coggan, is a single number that represents the total physiological load of a workout.
+Training Stress Score, introduced by Andrew Coggan in the early 2000s and popularized through *Training and Racing with a Power Meter*, is a single number that represents the total physiological load of a workout.
 It combines how hard you went and how long you went for, weighted so that harder efforts count disproportionately more than easy ones — which is exactly how your body perceives training stress.

 The anchor point is simple and worth memorizing: one hour ridden at exactly your FTP equals 100 TSS.
 From that anchor, everything else scales.
 A two-hour easy ride at 65% FTP might land around 85 TSS.
 A one-hour ride with hard intervals can hit 110 TSS.
 A five-hour endurance ride can clear 250 TSS even though none of it felt desperate.